ArcanaFramework/arcana/docs/source/adding_formats.rst

 time-points but will always have different members (which are equivalent to subjects when there is only one group).

-The "leaf nodes" of a data tree, imaging sessions in this example, will be the bitwise-and of the dimension vectors, i.e. an imaging session is uniquely defined by its member, group and timepoint ID.::
+The "leaf rows" of a data tree, imaging sessions in this example, will be the bitwise-and of the dimension vectors, i.e. an imaging session is uniquely defined by its member, group and timepoint ID.::

     session = 0b111

-In addition to the data items stored in leaf nodes, some data, particularly derivatives, may be stored in the dataset along a particular dimension, at a lower "frequency" than 'per session'.
+In addition to the data items stored in leaf rows, some data, particularly derivatives, may be stored in the dataset along a particular dimension, at a lower "frequency" than 'per session'.
 For example, brain templates are sometimes calculated 'per group'.
-Additionally, data can also be stored in aggregated nodes that across a plane of the grid.
+Additionally, data can also be stored in aggregated rows that across a plane of the grid.
 These frequencies should also be added to the enum, i.e. all permutations of the base dimensions must be included and given intuitive names if possible::